FaderVader/LogParser/readme.md

 LogParser does not rely on OS-specific libraries, and can be executed on *nix/windows system, by cloning the repository to your local machine, opening a terminal to the directory and executing python with `shell.py` as argument.

+**How to use**

+When the application is started, and all logs are loaded (currently from /testSources), the shell-prompt shows LogParser>

+From the prompt, you add the components that you need:

+`find daletservice running` will add the words daletservice, running to the list of criteria for a positive match.

+`client ax82017` will limit results to only be from client AX82017s

+`startend SendEvent DaletService Waiting, SendEvent DaletService Success` will search for a pattern where a line contains the first set of words, and a later line must match the second set of words.

+`stats 3` will instruct the application to show results as a bottom/top 3, measured by the interval/delta time between first set and second set of startend matches.
+It will also display the average across all hits.

+`get_clients` will either display all clients in current set og log-files, or, if a search has been run, the clients in current result-set.

+`run`			Execute the active query

+`show`		  Display the currently active query

+`reset` 	   Reset all parameters

+`exit`		  Exit the application

 ### Next Step ###